What are we? Where are we?

 We are the Repair Café for Jersey (Channel Islands), a community initiative run by a joint group of over 80 volunteers to help fellow Islanders repair their broken household items - FREE!
 Events usually held every 3 weeks.

-Jumping forward 10 years, our very own Max (left) proposed the idea in St. Brelade, Jersey and with the help of Simon, we launched the St. Brelade Repair Café in October 2020 on International Repair Day.
-We ran our first Repair Café event a week later.
+Jumping forward 10 years, our very own Max Livesey (left) proposed the idea in St. Brelade, Jersey and with the help of Simon Langlois, we launched the St. Brelade Repair Café in October 2020 on International Repair Day.
+A week later, with our band of volunteer repairers and helpers, we ran our first Repair Café event, and it went really well.

-After we launched the St. Brelade Repair Café in 2020, its success led to the creation of the Grouville Repair Café in 2022 and the St. Helier Repair Café in 2023.
-After a while, we found that, as we were sharing the same volunteers, tools, equipment, spares, website, Instagram, admin and much more, it made sense to join forces as the Jersey Repair Café.
+After a while, we found that, as we were sharing the same volunteers, tools, equipment, spares, website, Instagram, admin and much more.
+To simplify and rationalise our 3 groups, it made sense to join forces and jointly rename as the Jersey Repair Café.

-We've held over 50 Repair Café events so far, and over the last couple of years, we’ve visited every parish in the Island, and been made very welcome, so we're looking forward to continuing going ‘on tour’, in addition to running our home parish events.
+Five years on, we've held almost 70 Repair Café events, and over the last couple of years, we’ve visited every parish in the Island.
+We've been made very welcome, so we're looking forward to continuing to go ‘on tour’, in addition to running our 'home' parish events, and spreading the message.

 We're always looking for volunteers, so do have a think if there's anything you could help with.
 Come along for a chat and a cuppa, and see what it's all about - You'll be most welcome. 🙂